Decidous/PROJECT-BARLEY/JOURNAL.md

-title: "Project: BARS"
+Title: "Project: BARS"/
-author: "Decidous"
+Author: "Decidous"
-description: "AUV capable of delivering packages via the use of GPS coordinates!"
+Description: "AUV capable of delivering packages via the use of GPS coordinates!"
-created_at: "2025-06-27"
+Created_at: "2025-06-27"

 # 2025-06-28
 Started this project amidst a vacation outside of the United States, so time available to work on this project is limited daily.
 Started part outsourcing: I started looking at the parts needed, but got only the main ones down (aka ESP32-WROOM, accelerometer + barometer + magnometer, etc) planning to continue the GPS/autonomous parts selection of this project some future date.
 These are the main components I usually use for my rocketry projects.